oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/sorter.rst

                     1. If a customer already selected 'not_selected' option earlier.
                     2. If the 'default' option is empty or not defined
                     3. If the 'disable_default_sorting' option is set to true

 .. note::
      * Customization can be done using the `apply_callback` options.
      * Column name should be equal to the name of the corresponding column.
-     * You must disable the sorter if it is defined but the column is disabled
+     * Disable the sorter if it is defined but the column is disabled